Forms and Waivers

 To help you prepare for your online submission, please review the following PDF document titled Grade Span Waiver.
 This will allow you to view all the questions and sections of the online form, prior to submitting your responses online.

 CR Part 154 Professional Development Requirements Specific to English Language Learners: PD Waiver Form

 This table outlines the Professional Development Requirements under CR Part 154

-This form is to be used by New York State school districts that have fewer than thirty (30) ELLs enrolled or in which ELLs make up less than five percent (5%) of the district’s total student population as of October 1, 2017.
+This online form is to be used by New York State school districts that have fewer than thirty (30) ELLs enrolled or in which ELLs make up less than five percent (5%) of the district’s total student population as of October 1, 2020.